-Products and services provided under long-term, fixed-price contracts represented approximately 82% of our sales for 2016.
+Products and services provided under long-term, fixed-price contracts represented approximately 83% of our sales for 2017.
 Because of the significance of the judgments and estimation processes, it is likely that materially different amounts could be recorded if we used different assumptions or if our underlying circumstances were to change.
-For example, if underlying assumptions were to change such that our estimated profit rate at completion for all fixed-price contracts accounted for under the cost-to-cost percentage-of-completion method was higher or lower by one percentage point, our 2016 net earnings would have increased or decreased by approximately \$7.8 million.
+For example, if underlying assumptions were to change such that our estimated profit rate at completion for all fixed-price contracts accounted for under the cost-to-cost percentage-of-completion method was higher or lower by one percentage point, our 2017 net earnings would have increased or decreased by approximately \$8.0 million.
 When adjustments in estimated contract revenues or estimated costs at completion are required, any changes from prior estimates are recognized by recording adjustments in the current period for the inception-to-date effect of the changes on current and prior periods using the cumulative catch-up method of accounting.
 When estimates of total costs to be incurred on a contract exceed total estimates of revenue to be earned, a provision for the entire loss on the contract is recorded in the period the loss is determined.

-Changes in estimates on contracts for which revenue is recognized using the cost-to-cost percentage-of-completion method decreased operating income by approximately \$2.8 million in 2016, decreased operating income by approximately \$14.5 million in 2015, and increased operating income by approximately \$1.3 million in 2014.
-These adjustments decreased net income by approximately \$1.6 million (\$0.06 per share) in 2016, decreased net income by approximately \$8.0 million (\$0.30 per share) in 2015, and increased net income by approximately \$3.5 million (\$0.13 per share) in 2014.
+Changes in estimates on contracts for which revenue is recognized using the cost-to-cost percentage-of-completion method decreased operating income by approximately \$0.1 million, \$2.8 million and \$14.5 million in 2017, 2016 and 2015, respectively.
+These adjustments decreased net income by approximately \$0.3 million (\$0.01 per share), \$1.6 million (\$0.06 per share) and \$8.0 million (\$0.30 per share) in 2017, 2016 and 2015, respectively.